Bernardo-MG/docs-maven-skin/src/site/markdown/metadata.md

 ### Twitter Cards

-The generated Twitter Card metadata will be similar to this:
+Twitter Card metadata will be similar to this:

 ```html
 <!-- Twitter Card -->